jeff-hykin/grug_test_py/README.md

 # What is this?

-This is a package that makes squashing bugs easy, so easy that even lazy people like me can do it.
+This is a package that makes squashing bugs easy, SO easy that even lazy people like me can do it.

 # How do I use this?